abishek/macchiato-sente-playground/README.md

 # Example Macchiato Project With Sente Websockets

-Macchiato doesn't play very well with Sente (or maybe its the other way).
-This project is a playground to explore a quick patch between the two libraries.
+~~Macchiato doesn't play very well with Sente (or maybe its the other way).
+This project is a playground to explore a quick patch between the two libraries.~~

+This project explores adding sente websockets to a macchiato application.

 ## Requirements